akinlaba/flipping_houses_analysis/README.md

     - Clearly outline your modeling strategy in response to the questions
     - Explain your results to a technical audience.

+- You will also be doing a 4 minute technical presentation.
+Assume you are presenting to the head of data science at the real estate company's head company.
+This should be in google slides.
+Data of presentation to be confirmed (but will not be before project notebook is due).
 ---